rjmeats/DailyRainfall/Notes/Other_DRain_Forms.md

 <hr/>

 <a id="Forms-for-daily-rainfall-reporting-over-a-one-month-period"></a>
-## Forms for daily rainfall reporting over a one month period
+## British Rainfall forms for daily rainfall reporting over a one month period

-Examples of postcard-size forms covering a single month, with 31 daily rows and aggregates for the month.
+Examples of postcard-size British Rainfall forms covering a single month, with 31 daily rows and aggregates for the month.
 (In practice, some of the examples have been used to report daily rainfall for two months rather than one, by using the 'Remarks' column as a second values column.)

 ### Form C